 The GAO also found that apprehensions of possible terrorists had increased, which casts even more doubt on the claim that fewer apprehensions of employment seekers proves that the border is now secure.

 There is also important anecdotal evidence.
 The GAO, rather than rely entirely on the Border Patrol’s own claims, interviewed some Arizona residents living near the border.
 These people said that there had been some decline in illegal immigrants crossing their land, but no decline in drug smuggling.

 There is even reason to believe that the possibility of amnesty is already causing in increase in border crossings so that they can qualify for amnesty.
-Leaks from within the Border Patrol indicate that the number of crossings is up in 2013.
+Leaks from within the Border Patrol indicate that the number of crossings were up in 2013 as the Senate debated and passed an amnesty bill.
 A story in the Washington Post confirmed that northern Mexico was filled with people preparing to attempt the crossing.

 The Obama administration’s claims that the border is secure, and that we have no need to fear another huge wave of illegal immigration are clearly wrong.
 The border is by no means secure, and an improved U.S. economy will once again draw people across our southern border.
 They will be further encouraged to come illegally if a second amnesty, like that of 1986, leads them to believe that yet another will be offered at some future date.

-Congress should reject amnesty, and focus on finding more effective means of protecting our southern border from illegal immigrants, drug smugglers, and terrorists.
+Congress must continue to reject amnesty, and focus on finding more effective means of protecting our southern border from illegal immigrants, drug smugglers, and terrorists.